ETH-DISCO/cluster-tutorial/README.md

 jupyter lab --no-browser --port 5998 --ip $(hostname -f) # port range [5900-5999]
 ```

-Note: Do not use Conda to work in compute nodes.
+Do not use Conda to work in compute nodes.
 You will run out of memory quickly and each memory related instruction can take multiple hours to execute since they will be executed on the distributed NFS4 filesystem.
 The EXT4 filesystem used by Apptainer is significantly faster.

+Also beware that all background processes will be killed as soon you log out of that node.

 # b) Running Slurm jobs